Homelessness Australia is not a provider of accommodation. If you are seeking emergency accommodation, click here for more information.

-The Housing First Train the Trainer program is a new initiative supporting advanced homelessness practitioners to become active Housing First trainers across Australia.
+The Housing First Train the Trainer program is an initiative supporting advanced homelessness practitioners to become active Housing First trainers across Australia.

 Led by internationally trained Housing First practice leaders, the program provides quality training in the skills and methodologies required to develop and deliver Housing First training to the Australian homelessness sector and beyond.

 Homelessness Australia is working with the Housing First Europe Hub to develop and roll-out Housing First training across Australia.
 The program is funded by Lord Mayor’s Charitable Foundation and supported by Council to Homeless Persons.

 Round 3 of the Train the Trainer program will result in 15 specialised trainers delivering Housing First capacity building within the specialist homelessness sector and beyond.
 The trainers will support advocacy for the expansion of Housing First programs and expand the sector’s capability in delivering Housing First programs.

 As part of the program, the Housing First Australia Community of Practice provides an ongoing platform to share ideas, support implementation, develop practice, and embed Housing First as an evidence-based response to people without a home who have complex needs.